KA HŌKEO HOʻIHOʻI

 A reusable foodware program is a community-driven initiative designed to reduce waste and environmental impact by replacing single-use foodware with reusable alternatives.
 A reusable foodware system would allow consumers to borrow an item from a restaurant or cafeteria and return it when they are done with the item, often in a different location.
 Businesses would pay a per use fee comparable to the current cost of disposables.
 A third party would support collection, cleaning, and redistribution to ensure the system is efficient and timely.

-Zero Waste Hawaiʻi Island, The County of Hawaiʻi, and national nonprofit Perpetual are partnering to design and implement an immersive, community-wide reusable foodware system in Hilo.
+Zero Waste Hawaiʻi Island, The County of Hawaiʻi, national nonprofit Perpetual, and University of Hawaiʻi Sea Grant Prgram are partnering to design and implement an immersive, community-wide reusable foodware system in Hilo.

 -